 - Zani runs and jumps up in my lap

 - She is safe from (out of reach of) Clara

 How does that compare with the following?
 (Hint: they both involve escape from something unpleasant.)

 - There is a thunderstorm and it scares my dog

 - She runs to me and jumps in my lap

 - Her fear often lessens somewhat

 I bet that in Scenario #1, most people would let their little dogs jump in their laps to get away from pushy bigger dogs.
-But there is a sizable group of people who have trouble with letting the dog into their lap in Scenario #2.
+But many people would hesitate in Scenario #2.
 It’s because they are wary of “reinforcing fear.”

 Many eminent people have written about the fact that you can’t reinforce fear.
 Fear is a set of respondent behaviors that occur when the sympathetic nervous system ramps up in response to a threat.
 These respondent behaviors, including the emotion of fear, are not subject to operant conditioning.
 But the idea of reinforcing fear is “sticky” and hard to get rid of.
 (Here is my article about it.)

 The “reinforcing fear” rationale goes something like this.